Religious violence in Nigeria: 2010s–2020s

-According to Aid to the Church in Need, four Catholic priests were murdered in Nigeria in 2022 alone, and 23 priests and one seminarian were kidnapped during the year, or had been kidnapped before but remained in captivity in 2022.
+According to Aid to the Church in Need (ACN), four Catholic priests were murdered in Nigeria in 2022 alone, and 23 priests and one seminarian were kidnapped during the year, or had been kidnapped before but remained in captivity in 2022.
 The majority of the kidnapped priests were later released, although three were killed and, in November 2022, three were still missing, including Fr John Bako Shekwolo, who was kidnapped in March 2019.
 A further four nuns were kidnapped in 2022, and released soon afterward.
 The priests who were murdered were Fr Vitus Borogo, Fr Joseph Bako, Fr John Mark Cheitnum, and Fr Christopher Odia.
 The Catholic organisation, which has several projects in Nigeria, deplored the wave of violence, saying: "The increase in kidnappings, murders and general violence against civilians, including members of the Catholic clergy in many parts of Nigeria, is a scourge that is yet to be properly addressed by the local authorities".
-A further three Catholic clerics were murdered for reasons of persecution in 2023, namely Fr Isaac Achi, seminarian Na'aman Danlami, and Benedictine friar Godwin Eze.
-During the same year 25 priests or seminarians and three women religious were kidnapped in Nigeria, making it the country with the highest number of Catholic clergy kidnap victims in the world, that year.
-The number of Catholic priests kidnapped in Nigeria decreased in 2024, but still numbered 14, all of whom were subsequently released, with one other priest murdered.
+ACN said a further three Catholic clerics were murdered for reasons of persecution in 2023, namely Fr Isaac Achi, seminarian Na'aman Danlami, and Benedictine friar Godwin Eze.
+During the same year, ACN said, 25 priests or seminarians and three women religious were kidnapped in Nigeria, making it the country with the highest number of Catholic clergy kidnap victims in the world that year.
+ACN said the number of Catholic priests kidnapped in Nigeria decreased in 2024, but still numbered 14, all of whom were subsequently released, with one other priest murdered.

-During an online conference, in June 2022, bishop Matthew Man-Oso Ndagaoso, from the Roman Catholic Archdiocese of Kaduna, summed up the problems affecting Christians in the country.
-"For the past 14 years the nation has been grappling with Boko Haram, mostly in the northeast.
-While we were grappling with that, we had the issue of banditry in the northwest.
-And while we were grappling with this, we had the issue of kidnappings for ransom, which is becoming more widespread.
-And while grappling with this we have the old conflict with the Fulani herders."
-Regarding the murders and kidnappings of priests in Nigeria, the same bishop said, in another interview, "everybody is on edge.
-All of us, the clergy, the laypeople, everybody.
-People are afraid, and rightly so.
-People are traumatised, and rightly so.
-With this situation, nobody is safe anywhere.
-If you go out of your house, even in the daytime, until you come back, you are not safe".